brittwage/grocery-list/README.md

-Shopping list project from the old-version of the thinkful node course
+Shopping list project following the old-version of the instruction